What If Everything You Thought About “Good” and “Bad” Debt Is Wrong?

 Myth: Putting a 20% down payment on a mortgage is always a wise move.

 Fact: Buying a house can be a good investment, especially if the value of your home outpaces inflation.
 But while there are advantages to putting 20% down on a mortgage, saving that much dough isn’t always easy.
 Putting less down allows you to tackle important short-term goals like paying off student loan debt, and make headway on long-term goals such as saving for retirement.
-Consider this: The average down payment on a single-family home in the first quarter of 2015 was 14.8%, so that guideline is changing.
-(And with SoFi, you can purchase a home far below that average with as little as 10% down.)
+Consider this: In 2019, the median down payment for a home was 12% , according to the National Association of REALTORS®.
+(And with SoFi, qualifying borrowers may qualify for a mortgage with as little as 5% down.)

 Tip: Get your mortgage rate in just two minutes.
 If you already have a mortgage, refinance for a lower rate.
 You might be surprised how much you can save.
 Currently, mortgage interest rates are at historically low levels.
-The average interest rate for a 30-year fixed rate mortgage was 4.726% in September 2013, and just three years later it fell to 3.579%.
-Refinancing with a lower rate could replace a 30-year loan with a 15-year loan, and hardly change your monthly payment amount.
+The average interest rate for a 30-year fixed rate mortgage was 3.230% in March 2020.
+Refinancing could allow qualifying borrowers to secure a lower interest rate on their mortgage.

 Myth: High-interest student loans are a fact of life.

 Fact: Yes, student loans allow you to get the education you need to secure the career you want, but that doesn’t mean you have to stick with the terms you were initially given.
 After you graduate, you can refinance your student loan to secure a lower interest rate and save money over the life of the loan.

 Note that relief bills for the COVID-19 pandemic have extended borrower protections like the suspension of federal student loan payments and 0% interest rates through Sept.
 2021 .
 Refinancing federal loans would eliminate them from these protections.

 Myth: Student loans take at least 10 to 20 years to pay off.